Breaking the Reclustering Barrier in Centroid-based Deep Clustering: Experiments

-Given the datasets outlined above, we evaluate DEC, IDEC, and DCN with and without \algname{} in \textbf{three scenarios}: \begin{enumerate*}[label={\textbf{(\arabic*)}}] \item starting from a representation pre-trained with reconstruction as an auxiliary task, \item training from scratch with reconstruction as an auxiliary task, and \item starting from a representation pre-trained with contrastive learning. \end{enumerate*} Our goal with scenario (1) is to verify whether \algname{} can break through performance plateaus late in training after pre-training took place.
-In scenario (2), we aim to test the hypothesis that \algname{} is able to improve the exploration of clustering solutions.
-When training from scratch, we would expect the baselines to perform badly due to premature convergence to suboptimal solutions.
-In contrast, \algname{} should be able to leverage resets and reclustering to continuously escape bad local minima, leading to better performance.
-In scenario (3), we use contrastive pre-training to scale our approach to more challenging benchmark datasets.
+Given the datasets outlined above, we evaluate DEC, IDEC, and DCN with and without \algname{} in three scenarios: \begin{enumerate*}[label={(\arabic*)}] \item starting from a representation pre-trained with reconstruction as an auxiliary task, \item training from scratch with reconstruction as auxiliary task, and \item starting from a representation pre-trained with contrastive learning. \end{enumerate*} Scenario (1) examines whether \algname{} can break through performance plateaus late in training after pre-training took place.
+Scenario (2) tests whether \algname{} is able to improve the exploration of clustering solutions.
+When training from scratch, we expect the baselines to perform poorly due to premature convergence to suboptimal solutions. \algname{}, however, should leverage resets and reclustering to continuously escape local minima and achieve better performance.
+In scenario (3), we use contrastive pre-training to scale our approach to more challenging datasets.

-We measure algorithm performance using three standard clustering metrics \citep{DCSurvey2, DCSurveyImage3, DCComprehensiveSurvey1}:accuracy, Adjusted Rand Index (ARI)~\citep{ari}, and Normalized Mutual Information (NMI)~\citep{nmi} over ten seeds reporting average performance with standard deviations if not otherwise indicated.
-All of these metrics are scaled between $[0,100]$, where higher values indicate better performance.
+We measure algorithm performance using three standard clustering metrics \citep{DCSurvey2, DCSurveyImage3, DCComprehensiveSurvey1}:accuracy, Adjusted Rand Index (ARI) \citep{ari}, and Normalized Mutual Information (NMI) \citep{nmi}.
+All metrics are scaled between $[0,100]$, where higher values indicate better performance.
 Results are reported as the average over ten runs, with standard errors unless otherwise noted.
 Similar to \cite{maect}, we track the separation of ground truth clusters in the embedded space with the inter/intra-class distances (inter-CD/intra-CD), which measure the variation between and within classes, respectively.
 We measure the change in cluster labels (CL Change) during training using the NMI of cluster labels in subsequent epochs.
-Section~\ref{sec:motivation} describes the inter- and intra-class distances and our cluster label change metric in more detail.
-A detailed description of all metrics is provided in the Appendix~\ref{app:metrics} for a full description of all metrics.
+See Section~\ref{sec:motivation} for details on inter/intra-CD and cluster label change, and Appendix~\ref{app:metrics} for a full description of all metrics.